SimonJPegg/mvn_scalafmt/README.md

 Note: `version.scala.binary` refers to major releases of scala ie. 2.11, 2.12 or 2.13.
 mvn_scalafmt_2.11 will soon be deprecated and may not receive future releases

+You can also invoke the plugin directly via `mvn scalafmt:format`.

 ## Versioning

 This plugin follows the following versioning convention: